bnban/graph-anomaly-analysis/README.md

 # Hive Social Network Anomaly Behavior Analysis

-This repo contains the models and experiment notebooks for three tasks of network analysis based on GABA framework.
+This repo contains the models, experiment notebooks along with the HiveABN dataset.

 You can found the dataset here [Dataset](dataset)